rafaelsf80/genai-gemma-labs/README.md

 #  Gemma labs

-This repo shows several labs on Gemma LLM:
+This repo shows several labs on Gemma 3:

-* **Inference Gemma 2-9B** in Colab.
+* **Inference Gemma 3-4B-IT** using Hugging Face libraries.
-* **Inference Gemma 1-2B** with Keras 3 in Colab.
+* **Inference Gemma 3-4B-IT and 3n-E4B-IT** using unloth library.
 * **Fine-tune Gemma 1-7B** (8.54B parameters), using a `g2-standard-12` machine type with 1xL4 NVidia GPU in **Vertex AI Training**.
 The model is 4-bit quantized using [NF4](https://arxiv.org/abs/2305.14314) (QLoRA).

-## The model: Gemma
+## The model: Gemma 3

-[Gemma](https://www.kaggle.com/m/3301) is a family of lightweight, state-of-the-art open models from Google, built from the same research and technology used to create the Gemini models.
-It's released with a [free license for commercial and educational use](https://ai.google.dev/gemma/terms).ddd
+[Gemma 3](https://www.kaggle.com/models/google/gemma-3) is a family of lightweight, state-of-the-art open models from Google, built from the same research and technology used to create the Gemini models.
+It's released with a [free license for commercial and educational use](https://ai.google.dev/gemma/terms).

-Gemma model family are text-to-text, decoder-only large language models, available in English, with open weights, pre-trained variants, and instruction-tuned variants.
+Gemma model family are multimodal, decoder-only large language models, multilingual, with open weights, pre-trained variants, and instruction-tuned variants.
 Gemma models are well-suited for a variety of text generation tasks, including question answering, summarization, and reasoning.
 Their relatively small size makes it possible to deploy them in environments with limited resources such as a laptop, desktop or your own cloud infrastructure, democratizing access to state of the art AI models and helping foster innovation for everyone.

-Inputs and outputs:

-* Input: Text string, such as a question, a prompt, or a document to be summarized.
-* Output: Generated English-language text in response to the input, such as an answer to a question, or a summary of a document.
+Gemma 3n is a version of Gemma 3 optimized for devices like phones, laptops, and tablets.
+This model includes innovations in parameter-efficient processing, including **Per-Layer Embedding (PLE) parameter caching** and a **MatFormer model architecture** that provides the flexibility to reduce compute and memory requirements.
+These models feature audio input handling, as well as text and visual data.
+These models were trained with data in **over 140 languages**.

+Gemma 3n models use selective parameter activation technology to reduce resource requirements.
+This technique allows the models to operate at an effective size of 2B and 4B parameters, which is lower than the total number of parameters they contain.
+For more information on

 Available sizes:

-* Gemma 1-2B: 18-layer model
+* Gemma 3-270M (text only)
-* Gemma 1-2B-IT: 18-layer model with instruction tuning
+* Gemma 3-1B (text only)
-* Gemma 1-7B: 28-layer model
+* Gemma 3-4B
-* Gemma 1-7B-IT: 28-layer model with instruction tuning
+* Gemma 3-12B

-Gemma 1 Main features:

-* English-only, text-only (not multimodal)
-* Decoder-only transformer.
+* Gemma 3-27B
-* 8k context length.
-* 2T and 6T tokens (Gemma 2B and 7B respectively).
+* gemma 3n-E2B (5B parameters)
+* gemma 3n-E4B (8B parameters)

-Model card [here](https://www.kaggle.com/models/google/gemma) and paper [here](http://goo.gle/GemmaReport).
-Gemma 7B-IT model can be downloaded from [Hugging Face](https://huggingface.co/google/gemma-7b-it).
+Model card for Gemma 3 [here](https://ai.google.dev/gemma/docs/core/model_card_3) and paper [here](https://arxiv.org/abs/2503.19786).

+Model card for Gemma 3n [here](https://ai.google.dev/gemma/docs/gemma-3n/model_card).

-## Fine-tuning Gemma1- 7B on Vertex AI Training with QLoRA
+## Fine-tuning Gemma 1-7B on Vertex AI Training with QLoRA

 The dataset [Abirate/english_quotes](https://huggingface.co/datasets/Abirate/english_quotes) is a dataset of all the quotes retrieved from goodreads quotes.
 This dataset can be used for multi-label text classification and text generation.
 The content of each quote is in English and concerns the domain of datasets for NLP and beyond.